alfathmuqoddas/preact-project-template/readme.md

-# Preact no-build tools template
+# Preact and React no npm template

-This template is intended to create preact project without any build tools like npm and webpack Just using plain html and es6 module to develop using this template you must using a web server or local server you can use Apache or https-server and because it doesn't use any webtools it doesn't use a jsx instead it using htm (Hyperscript Tagged Markup) is very similar to jsx but without any build step for further htm documentation you can visit [htm github repo](https://github.com/developit/htm)
+In this repo you can find Preact and React plain html.
+It doesn't need any build tools, just edit it and open in browser.
+One caveat is you can't use module in the React template, where you can create component separately and import it in one parent element to be rendered.